fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd18.md

                     - Carlor misses an opportunity attack
                 - Oberon follow Thor and ignites the room with Light cantrip
                     - Searches for the burlap sack but doesn't find it
-                - * at this point Skrillex makes his way to The Talking Troll, doesn't manage to effectively communicate with the guys yet *
+                - * at this point Skrillix makes his way to The Talking Troll, doesn't manage to effectively communicate with the guys yet *
                 - Carlor moves Hunter's Mark to B9
                     - First attack hits B8 for 12 damage
                     - Second attack hits B9 for 18 damage